01-edu/public/subjects/queens/README.md

 _ _ _ _ _ _ _ _
 _ _ _ _ _ _ _ _
 ```

-In this case, the two queens can attack each other because both pieces share a diagonal.

 ### Expected Function and Structures